-4. The requested relief would permit the applicants to participate in an interfund lending facility ("InterFund Program") that would permit each Fund to lend money directly to and borrow money directly from other Funds for temporary purposes (each, an "InterFund Loan").
-The Money Market Funds typically will not participate as borrowers under the InterFund Program.
-Applicants state that the requested relief will enable the Funds to access an available source of money and reduce costs incurred by the Funds that need to obtain loans for temporary purposes and permit those Funds that have uninvested cash available: (i) To earn a return on the money that they might not otherwise be able to invest; or (ii) to earn a higher rate of interest on investment of their short-term balances.
+3. The Funds seek to enter into a master interfund lending agreement ("Interfund Lending Agreement") with each other that would permit each Fund 2 to lend money directly to and borrow money directly from other Funds for temporary purposes through the Interfund Lending Program (an "Interfund Loan").
+The Money Market Funds will not participate as borrowers.
+Applicants state that the requested will relief enable the Funds to access an available source of money and reduce costs incurred by the Funds that need to obtain loans for temporary purposes and permit those Funds that have cash available to: (i) Earn a return on the money that they might not otherwise be able to invest; or (ii) earn a higher rate of interest on investment of their shortterm balances.
+Although the proposed Interfund Lending Program would reduce the Funds' need to draw through custodian drafts, the Funds would be free to establish committed lines of credit or other borrowing arrangements with banks.

-5. Applicants anticipate that the proposed InterFund Program would provide a borrowing Fund with a source of liquidity at a rate lower than the bank borrowing rate at times when the cash position of the Fund is insufficient to meet temporary cash requirements.
-This situation could arise when shareholder redemptions exceed anticipated volumes and certain Funds have insufficient cash on hand to satisfy such redemptions.
-When the Funds liquidate portfolio securities to meet redemption requests, they often do not receive payment in settlement for up to three days (or longer for certain foreign transactions).
+4. Applicants anticipate that the proposed Interfund Lending Program would provide a borrowing Fund with significant savings at times when the cash position of the Fund is insufficient to meet temporary cash requirements.
+This situation could arise when shareholder redemptions exceed anticipated cash volumes and certain Funds have insufficient cash on hand to satisfy such redemptions.
+When the Funds liquidate portfolio securities to meet redemption requests, they often do not receive payment in settlement for up to three days (or longer for certain foreign transactions and/or fixed income instruments).
 However, redemption requests normally are effected on the day following the trade date.
-The proposed InterFund Program would provide a source of immediate, shortterm liquidity pending settlement of the sale of portfolio securities.
+The proposed Interfund Lending Program would provide a source of immediate, short-term liquidity pending settlement of the sale of portfolio securities.

-6. Applicants also anticipate that a Fund could use the InterFund Program when a sale of securities "fails" due to circumstances beyond the Fund's control, such as a delay in the delivery of cash to the Fund's custodian or improper delivery instructions by the broker effecting the transaction.
+5. Applicants also anticipate that a Fund could use the Interfund Lending Program when a sale of securities "fails" due to circumstances beyond the Fund's control, such as a delay in the delivery of cash to the Fund's custodian or improper delivery instructions by the broker effecting the transaction.
 "Sales fails" may present a cash shortfall if the Fund has undertaken to purchase a security using the proceeds from securities sold.
-Alternatively, the Fund could: (i) "Fail" on its intended purchase due to lack of funds from the previous sale, resulting in additional cost to the Fund; or (ii) sell a security on a same-day settlement basis, earning a lower return on the investment.
-Use of the InterFund Program under these circumstances would enable the Fund to have access to immediate short-term liquidity

-7. While bank borrowings and/or custodian overdrafts generally could supply Funds with a portion of the needed cash to cover unanticipated redemptions and sales fails, under the proposed InterFund Program, a borrowing Fund would pay lower interest rates than those that would be payable under short-term loans offered by banks or custodian overdrafts.
-In addition, Funds making short-term cash loans directly to other Funds would earn interest at a rate higher than they otherwise could obtain from investing their cash in repurchase agreements or certain other short term money market instruments.
-Thus, applicants assert that the proposed InterFund Program would benefit both borrowing and lending Funds.
+Alternatively, the Fund could: (i) "fail" on its intended purchase due to lack of funds from the previous sale, resulting in additional cost to the Fund; or (ii) sell a security on a same-day settlement basis, earning a lower return on the investment.
+Use of the Interfund Lending Program under these circumstances would enable the Fund to have access to immediate, short-term liquidity.
+6. While custodian overdrafts generally could supply Funds with needed cash to cover unanticipated redemptions and sales fails, under the proposed Interfund Lending Program, a borrowing Fund would pay lower interest rates than those that would be typically payable under an overdraft with the custodian.
+In addition, Funds making short-term cash loans directly to other Funds would earn interest at a rate higher than they otherwise could obtain from investing their cash in overnight repurchase agreements or other substantially equivalent short-term instruments.
+Thus, applicants assert that the proposed Interfund Lending Program would benefit both borrowing and lending Funds.